Shihomi Fukushima

 Shihomi Fukushima (born 19 June 1995) is a Japanese fencer.
 She won one of the bronze medals in the women's team sabre event at the 2018 Asian Games held in Jakarta, Indonesia.

+Career

 In 2017, she won one of the bronze medals in the women's team sabre event at the Asian Fencing Championships held in Hong Kong.
 In that same year, she won the gold medal in the women's team sabre event at the 2017 Summer Universiade in Taipei, Taiwan.
 In 2019, she won one of the bronze medals in the women's sabre event at the Asian Fencing Championships held in Chiba, Japan.
 She also won the bronze medal in the women's team sabre event.

 In 2021, she competed in the women's team sabre event at the 2020 Summer Olympics held in Tokyo, Japan.
 The Japanese team finished in 5th place.